veosotano/lil/lilspec.md

 		print "hello";
 	}

+## Classes

+These are like templates to make identical, but separate, copies of various other values put together as a unit, which we call object instances.

+They are written using the `class` keyword, followed by whitespace, then the "object symbol" `@`, and then the name of the class.
+A semicolon afterwards is allowed but not required.
+For example:

+	class @myClass {
+		// more stuff here
+	}

 ## Value paths

 Value paths are used to access properties and methods of objects.
 They are written as a series of components of a larger unit: